Tanoosree2006/library-management-api/README.md

 ---

 ## 8) How to run tests (manual)
 Use Postman collection or VS Code REST Client (`docs/requests.http`).
-Test scenarios listed in `docs/API_DOCUMENTATION.md`.
+Test scenarios listed in `docs/API_DOCUMENTATION.md`.# library-management-api